What Are Facial Implants?

 Jaw implants can strengthen the jaw line and create a more balanced facial silhouette by augmenting the lower jaw, also known as the mandible.
 A wide variety of patients can benefit from this procedure, including those with abnormal, deficient, or surgically altered jaw anatomy.
 Jaw implant patients are often males, who perceive a wider, lower face to be desirable.
 Other patients want more definition and angularity to their jaw line, especially if they have dental overbite or malocclusion.
 Implants that augment the anterior jawline mandible back to the perpendicular portion of the jaw can achieve this.

 Dr. Romo performs facial implant surgery with meticulous, minimally invasive techniques in order to achieve the best results with virtually invisible scarring.
-Chin implant surgery can be done thorough the lower lip or through a small incision hidden below the jaw line.
+Chin implant surgery can be done through the lower lip or through a small incision hidden below the jawline.
 With cheek implants, the incision can be made inside the mouth.
 For a lower jaw implant, a small incision will be made inside the lower lip.

-- Facial implants can take anywhere from 1‒2 hours (when performed as a single procedure), depending on the complexity
+Facial implants can take anywhere from 1‒2 hours (when performed as a single procedure), depending on the complexity.
+When performed in conjunction with other procedures, such as a facelift, the surgery time will vary.

 Thomas Romo III, MD, FACS is one of the most experienced and respected plastic surgeons for facial implants the world, known for his meticulous minimally invasive surgical techniques and for achieving natural-looking results with a shorter recovery period.
 As a world-renowned innovator in surgical methods as well as an inventor of new endoscopic instruments for facial surgery, Dr. Romo’s practice draws patients from New York City, across the United States, and internationally for all of their surgical and non-surgical facial cosmetic needs.